rsjaz/rsjaz/README.md

 ### **About me** :panda_face:
 -----------------------------------------------------

-:woman_technologist: I'm a 3rd year IT student from Iloilo, Philippines.
+:woman_technologist: I'm an IT student from Iloilo, Philippines.

 :books: Currently doing my best to focus and learn from my online classes.

-:tv: I like to watch anime movies and K-shows as a way to de-stress.

-:computer: I'm not really good in programming but I always try my best in my studies.
+:computer: Exploring Flutter.

 <br>